-Future research should also consider how we conceptualize interventions and in particular interventions classified as tier 2.
-Largely this classification is dictated by when an intervention is delivered (i.e. after non-response to core instruction) but with interventions targeting more advanced content greater flexibility is needed when considering how to study and link to school practice.
+Future research should also consider how we conceptualize interventions and in particular interventions classified as Tier 2.
+Largely, this classification is dictated by when an intervention is delivered (i.e., after nonresponse to core instruction) but with interventions targeting more advanced content, greater flexibility is needed when considering how to study and link to school practice.
 For example, situations in which student performance is low enough at the group level may warrant thinking of and delivering interventions as part of core or supplemental instruction provided to all students.
-Work by Jitendra and colleagues (Jitendra et al., 2017; Jitendra et al., 2015) highlights this approach where instruction targeting mathematics content, proportional reasoning, is taught at the whole class level based on the significant number of students who struggle in the area.
-Conversely, an intervention that includes foundational content, like PAR, could be implemented in a tier 3 setting combined with specific tier 3 features like data-based individualization (Schumacher et al., 2017).
-Research should investigate the deployment of interventions at varying grade levels and at different time points along the spectrum of RTI and MTTS models.
-Lastly, our work focused broadly on investigating whether PAR impacted student outcomes but specific calls have noted the need to delve more deeply into the components of fraction intervention programs to determine the active ingredients critical to impact to help unpack the black box of intervention effectiveness (Doabler et al., 2016).
+Work by Jitendra and colleagues (2015, 2017) highlights this approach where instruction targeting mathematics content, PR, is taught at the whole class level based on the significant number of students who struggle in the area.
+Conversely, an intervention that includes foundational content, such as PAR, could be implemented in a Tier 3 setting combined with specific Tier 3 features such as data-based individualization (Schumacher et al., 2017).
+Research should investigate the deployment of interventions at varying grade levels and at different time points along the spectrum of RTI and MTSS models.
+Finally, our work focused broadly on investigating whether PAR impacted student outcomes, but specific calls have noted the need to delve more deeply into the components of fraction intervention programs to determine the active ingredients critical to impact to help unpack the black box of intervention effectiveness (Doabler et al., 2016).
 A key component of the PAR intervention was the use of multiple representations to model fraction concepts and procedures.
-Hwang et al. (2019) documented a strong impact (g = .49 to .88) for the use of multiple representations.
+Hwang et al. (2019) documented a strong impact (g = .49- .88) for the use of multiple representations.
 Our impact results generally fell within this range.
-As called for by leading experts (NMAP, 2008), the primary representation utilized by the PAR intervention was the numberline.
-As few as five years ago (Shin & Bryant, 2015), with some notable exceptions (Fuchs et al., 2016) most fraction interventions did not use the numberline as a core intervention feature.
-Future research that explores hypothesized high leverage representations, like the numberline, and other active intervention components is needed to gain a better understanding of how and why interventions impact student understanding.
+As called for by leading experts (NMAP, 2008), the primary representation utilized by the PAR intervention was the number line.
+As few as 5 years ago (Shin & Bryant, 2015), with some notable exceptions (Fuchs et al., 2017), most fraction interventions did not use the number line as a core intervention feature.
+Future research that explores hypothesized high leverage representations, such as the number line, and other active intervention components is needed to gain a better understanding of how and why interventions impact student understanding.

 Besides the limitations noted above, specific limitations also include the use of a quasi-experimental design in which schools willing to implement the PAR intervention constituted the treatment condition.
 For example, the treatment group had significantly more students with disabilities.
-Based on findings from a synthesis on fraction interventions indicating that students with low achievement had generally stronger outcomes than students with MLD (Hwang et al., 2019) results in this study may have been impacted by the differences between conditions on this key student variable.
-Although there were limited differences on pre-test measures of student achievement, a stronger design would utilize random assignment to mitigate threats to internal validity.
+Based on findings from a synthesis on fraction interventions indicating that students with low achievement had generally stronger outcomes than students with MLD (Hwang et al., 2019), results in this study may have been impacted by the differences between conditions on this key student variable.
+Although there were limited differences on pretest measures of student achievement, a stronger design would utilize random assignment to mitigate threats to internal validity.
 In addition, our study was limited in terms of geographic region and the demographics of the participating sample.
 Future research should be systematically conducted to investigate the impact of PAR in a range of communities, teachers, and learners.
 Such endeavors will add to the growing knowledge base on how best to teach fractions and prepare students for continued growth in their mathematical knowledge.